stealth/greenday/README.md

 Security
 --------

-This section contains abitrary research results.
+This section contains arbitrary research results.
 There are some general problematic key points which I won't outline here, but if it gets specific such as failures in verification apps etc, I will add it here.